"""

 if group_per_unit is not None:

-# Style (3): each child dataset is a unit's spike times
+# Style (3): each child dataset is a unit's spike times.

 grp = f[group_per_unit]

-keys = sorted(list(grp.keys()))
+keys = sorted(grp.keys(), key=_natural_sort_key)

 trains = [to_ms(np.asarray(grp[k]), group_time_unit, fs_Hz) for k in keys]